PeachyDB-Inc/PeachyDB/README.md

 - **28.f)** If you have run into a critical bug, you can open an issue in Github, after checking that it is not a duplicate of a known issue.
 Depending upon availability of resources we can get to it.

-- **28.g)** Since we are mostly compatible with Cassandra CQL, if you have issues with our current release you can migrate to Cassandra or similar products easily.
-We hope that this should not be needed.

 ## 29. Benchmarks

 What about benchmarks?